 The Partnership's primary needs for cash are for operating expenses, drilling and recompletion expenditures, future dismantlement and abandonment costs, distributions to Investing Partners, and the purchase of Units offered by Investing Partners under the right of presentment.
 To the extent there is discretion, the Partnership allocates available capital to investment in the Partnership's properties so as to maximize production and resultant cash flow.
-The Partnership had no outstanding debt or lease commitments at June 30, 2013.
-The Partnership did not have any contractual obligations as of June 30, 2013, other than the liability for dismantlement and abandonment costs of its oil and gas properties.
+The Partnership had no outstanding debt or lease commitments at September 30, 2013.
+The Partnership did not have any contractual obligations as of September 30, 2013, other than the liability for dismantlement and abandonment costs of its oil and gas properties.
 The Partnership has recorded a separate liability for the present value of this asset retirement obligation as discussed in the notes to the financial statements included in the Partnership's latest annual report on Form 10-K.

-During the first six months of 2013 the Partnership had only small outlays for capital expenditures for additions to oil and gas properties as it did not commence any new drilling or recompletion projects during the period.
-The Partnership's cash outlays for capital expenditures during the first six months of 2012 were also minimal as the Partnership did not participate in any new drilling or recompletion projects in 2012.
-During the first six months of 2013, the Partnership spent approximately \$0.2 million on asset retirement obligations.
-Based on information supplied by the operators of the properties, the Partnership anticipates capital expenditures of less than \$0.2 million during the remainder of 2013 as no new drilling projects are currently planned for 2013.
+During the first nine months of 2013 the Partnership had only small outlays for capital expenditures for additions to oil and gas properties as it did not commence any new drilling during the period.
+The Partnership's cash outlays for capital expenditures during the first nine months of 2012 were also minimal as the Partnership did not participate in any new drilling or recompletion projects in 2012.
+During the first nine months of 2013, the Partnership spent approximately \$0.2 million on asset retirement obligations.
+Based on information supplied by the operators of the properties, the Partnership anticipates capital expenditures of less than \$0.1 million during the remainder of 2013 as no new drilling projects are currently planned for 2013.
 Capital estimates may change based on realized prices, changes by the operator to the development plan, pipeline construction or modifications, or changes in government regulations.

-Because of declining oil and gas production during the first six months of 2013 and the need to replenish cash reserves for future asset retirement obligations, no distributions were made to Investing Partners during the first six months of 2013.
-The Partnership also made no distribution to Investing Partners during the first six months of 2012 as a result of the large amount of capital expenditures funded by the Partnership during 2011.
+Because of declining oil and gas production during the first nine months of 2013 and the need to replenish cash reserves for future asset retirement obligations, no distributions were made to Investing Partners during the first nine months of 2013.
+The Partnership also made no distribution to Investing Partners during the first nine months of 2012 as a result of the large amount of capital expenditures funded by the Partnership during 2011.

 The amount of future distributions will be dependent on actual and expected production levels, realized and anticipated oil and gas prices, expected drilling and recompletion expenditures, and prudent cash reserves for future dismantlement and abandonment costs that will be incurred after the Partnership's reserves are depleted.
 The Partnership's goal is to maintain cash and cash equivalents in the Partnership at least sufficient to cover the undiscounted value of its future asset retirement obligations.
-The Partnership will review available cash balances and the factors noted above to determine whether there are sufficient funds to make a distribution to Investing Partners during the second half 2013.
+With the pending abandonment of Matagorda Island 681/682 and significant declines in production at Ship Shoal 258/259, the Partnership will not make a distribution to the Investing Partners during the remainder of 2013.
+The Partnership will continue to review available cash balances and the factors noted above to determine whether there are sufficient funds to make a distribution to Investing Partners in future periods.